oracle/macaron/docs/source/pages/output_files.rst

 Typically, when a repository path is provided as the main software component of the :ref:`analyze action <analyze-action-cli>`, a PURL is generated from the repository path, which is then later used in generating the unique report path.

-For example, when run this command:
+For example, when running this command:

 .. code-block::